-Earlier in September you may have heard of the large earthquake in Japan that caused multiple landslides, killing at least nine people.
+Earlier in September, you may have heard of the large earthquake in Japan that caused multiple landslides, unfortunately killing at least nine people.
 Our hearts go out to their loved ones, along with any who were injured.

 After a natural disaster such as this, for those who were in the area, life will never be the same.
 For the rest of the world, it’s another sobering reminder that earthquakes and landslides could happen at any time, especially if you live along the Pacific Ring of Fire.